Volzhanin37/Artezio-Academy/README.md

-# My Hometasks from Artezio-Academy course.
+# My hometasks from Artezio-Academy course.